wtf-laksii/Taskify-Task-Schedular/README.md

 To use Taskify, follow these steps:

 1. Clone the repository.
-2. Open the repository in your pc.
+2. Open the repository on your PC.
-3. Hold Shift and Right click and then open the path in cmd.
+3. Hold Shift, Right-click, and open the path in cmd.
-4. In the command prompt Write this 'npm start'.
+4. In the command prompt, type `npm start`.
-5. Now your application is ready to use
+5. Your application is now ready to use.
 6. Register a new account or log in to an existing one.
 7. Add tasks with names, dates, and times.
 8. Display tasks to view them in a table format.